 If you would like to join or donate to a Friends group, ask to speak to the Senior Librarian of your preferred branch library or Central Library department.
 You may also contact Friends groups directly from the list below.

 Note that not all of the Friends groups have websites.
 The Los Angeles Public Library does not endorse the information presented and is not responsible for the accuracy or content on any of these sites.

-Central Library Support Groups
+Central Library Friends Groups

 Supports the Business and Economics, and Science, Technology, and Patents Departments, as well as the Octavia Lab.
 The group’s purpose is to raise funds and provide financial assistance to these departments, enabling them to host special events and notable speakers, acquire new materials, and fund programs that benefit the public.
-Visit their website to get involved.